Choosing the right Korean sunscreen

 How to make the best choice in 5 steps

-- Ensure broad-spectrum protection: Look for SPF 50 or 50+ and PA+++ to PA++++ to cover UVA and UVB.
+- Make sure it offers broad-spectrum protection: Look for SPF 50 or 50+ and PA+++ to PA++++ so both UVA and UVB protection are covered.

-UVA, UVB, SPF and PA explained
+UVA, UVB, SPF, and PA explained simply

 - PA+: Basic UVA protection